aces/Loris-MRI/docs/scripts_md/DTIPrep_pipeline.md

 RETURNS: 1 on success, undef on failure

-### check\_and\_convertPreprocessedFiles($DTIs\_list, $DTIrefs, $data\_dir, ...)
+### check\_and\_convertPreprocessedFiles($DTIs\_list, $DTIrefs, ...)

 This function will check pre-processing outputs and call `&convertPreproc2mnc`, which will convert and reinsert headers into MINC file.

 INPUT:
   - $DTIs\_list      : list of raw DWI that were pre-processed
   - $DTIrefs        : hash with list of raw DTIs as a key & corresponding output names as values
   - $data\_dir       : directory containing raw DWI dataset
   - $QCoutdir       : directory containing preprocessed outputs
   - $DTIPrepProtocol: DTIPrep XML protocol used to run DTIPrep
-  - $DTIPrepVersion : DTIPrep version that was run to preprocess images
+  - $DTIPrepVersion : DTIPrep version that was run to pre-process images

-Output: - Will return undef if could not find preprocessed files or convert it to minc.
+Output: - Will return undef if could not find preprocessed files
+           or convert it to MINC
-        - Will return 1 if conversion was a success and all preprocessing files were found in QC outdir.
+        - Will return 1 if conversion was a success and all preprocessing files were found in QC output directory

-### checkPreprocessOutputs($dti\_file, $DTIrefs, $QCoutdir, $DTIPrepProtocol)
+### checkPreprocessOutputs($dti\_file, $DTIrefs, $QCoutdir, ...)

 Check if all pre-processing DTIPrep files are in the output folder.
 They should include: